Complications of diabetes

-Complications of diabetes mellitus include problems that develop rapidly (acute) or over time (chronic) and may affect many organ systems.
+Complications of diabetes are secondary diseases that are a result of elevated blood glucose levels that occur in diabetic patients.
+These complications can be divided into two types: acute and chronic.
+Acute complications are complications that develop rapidly and can be exemplified as diabetic ketoacidosis (DKA), hyperglycemic hyperosmolar state (HHS), lactic acidosis (LA), and hypoglycemia.
+Chronic complications develop over time and are generally classified in two categories: microvascular and macrovascular.
+Microvascular complications include neuropathy, nephropathy, and retinopathy; while cardiovascular disease, stroke, and peripheral vascular disease are included in the macrovascular complications.

 The complications of diabetes can dramatically impair quality of life and cause long-lasting disability.
 Overall, complications are far less common and less severe in people with well-controlled blood sugar levels.
-Some non-modifiable risk factors such as age at diabetes onset, type of diabetes, gender and genetics may influence risk.
+Some non-modifiable risk factors such as age at diabetes onset, type of diabetes, gender, and genetics may influence risk.
 Other health problems compound the chronic complications of diabetes such as smoking, obesity, high blood pressure, elevated cholesterol levels, and lack of regular exercise.
 Complications of diabetes are a strong risk factor for severe COVID-19 illness.

-Acute
+Acute complications

-Diabetic ketoacidosis
+Diabetic ketoacidosis (DKA)

-Diabetic ketoacidosis (DKA) is an acute and dangerous complication that is always a medical emergency and requires prompt medical attention.
-Low insulin levels cause the liver to turn fatty acid to ketone for fuel (i.e., ketosis); ketone bodies are intermediate substrates in that metabolic sequence.
-This is normal when periodic, but can become a serious problem if sustained.
-Elevated levels of ketone bodies in the blood decrease the blood's pH, leading to DKA.
-On presentation at hospital, the patient in DKA is typically dehydrated, and breathing rapidly and deeply.
-Abdominal pain is common and may be severe.
-The level of consciousness is typically normal until late in the process, when lethargy may progress to coma.
-Ketoacidosis can easily become severe enough to cause hypotension, shock, and death.
-Urine analysis will reveal significant levels of ketone bodies (which have exceeded their renal threshold blood levels to appear in the urine, often before other overt symptoms).
-Prompt, proper treatment usually results in full recovery, though death can result from inadequate or delayed treatment, or from complications (e.g., brain edema).
-Ketoacidosis is much more common in type 1 diabetes than type 2.
+Diabetic ketoacidosis (DKA) is one of the life-threatening severe complications of diabetes that demands immediate attention and intervention.
+It is considered a medical emergency and can affect both patients with T1D (type 1 diabetes) and T2D (type 2 diabetes), but it is more common in T1D.
+DKA results from significantly low insulin levels due to various factors including undiagnosed diabetes (people who did not know they have diabetes), missed or delayed doses, insufficient insulin administration, or undergoing physiological stress (e.g. infection, surgery, Stroke, or trauma).